return/swift-haiku-build/README.md

 `./swift/utils/build-script -R -t ...`

-This will test the toolchain and at the end will print the list of failed tests and give you a XML representation of the detailed results.
+This will test the toolchain and at the end will print the list of failed tests and give you a XML representation of the test results.